smithy-lang/smithy-examples/README.md

 This repository contains a range of examples to help you get up and running with [Smithy](https://smithy.io).

+*Note*: You will need the [Smithy CLI](https://smithy.io/2.0/guides/smithy-cli/index.html) installed to use the examples in this repository as templates.
+If you do not have the CLI installed, follow [this guide](https://smithy.io/2.0/guides/smithy-cli/index.html) to install it now.

 ## Contributing
 Contributions are welcome.
 Please read the [contribution guidelines](CONTRIBUTING.md) first.